 Atenolol is a beta blocker antihypertensive medication that blocks the effects of the hormone adrenaline, so that the heart beats slower and with less strength and it relaxes blood vessels and improves blood flow.
 Other beta blocker medications such as Metoprolol/Lopressor and Carvedilol/Coreg did not provide the same reduction in prostate cancer as Atenolol.

 The results of this study appear promising but it is too early to categorically promote the use of atenolol as a prostate cancer risk reducing medication.

 There is a recognised higher risk between having gonorrhea and human papillomavirus-16 and developing prostate cancer.
 Both are mainly transmitted through sexual intercourse.

 There are several dietary tips related to reducing the risk of developing prostate cancer but the evidence is weak.
 There is a weak correlation between a high intake of protein from dairy products and the risk of prostate cancer, according to the European Association of Urology (EAU), but the EAU provides no specific preventative or dietary advice to reduce the risk of developing prostate cancer.
 Also, according to the EAU, cigarette smoking was associated with an increased risk of prostate cancer.

 Bahamian men must have a healthy balanced diet with routine exercise at least three times a week.
 Obesity is a risk factor for high grade prostate cancer.

-• Dr Greggory Pinto is a board certified Bahamian urologist and laparoscopic surgeon trained in South Africa, Germany and France.
-He can be reached at Urology Care Bahamas at the Surgical Suite, Centreville Medical Centre, #68 Collins Avenue/Sixth Terrace, Nassau.
-Call (242) 326-1929, e-mail email@example.com, or visit the website:www.urologycarebahamas.com.
+•Dr Greggory Pinto is a board certified Bahamian urologist and laparoscopic surgeon trained in South Africa, Germany, and France.
+He can be reached at the Urology Care Bahamas at the Surgical Suite, Centreville Medical Centre, #68 Collins Avenue/Sixth.
+Call 326-1929, e-mail firstname.lastname@example.org or visit the website at www.urologycarebahamas.com.